99-Page Dental Template Customisation in 60 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

-The internal QA stage ran the checklist — heading tags, title and meta tags, links, and responsive layout across desktop and mobile — before the first handoff; when the agency flagged that the build had drifted from the template’s visual promise, a second pre-resubmission pass ran the same checks against the revised pages to confirm design fidelity had been restored before the agency saw the corrected build.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The internal QA stage ran the checklist — heading tags, title and meta tags, links, and responsive layout — before the first handoff.
+When the agency flagged drift from the template’s visual promise, a second pass re-ran the checks on the revised pages before they saw the corrected build.
+That pass went through Site Checker.
+Our QA approach sets out the categories and the zero-defect bar.
+After we handed off, the agency ran its own review and logged findings into the shared backlog, feeding our fix loop to sign-off.

 Results